PeernetOfficial/core/udt/readme.md

 The "rendezvous" functionality has been removed since Peernet supports native Traverse messages for UDP hole punching.

 Multiplexing multiple UDT sockets to a single UDT connection is removed.
 It added complexity without benefits in this case.
 Peernet uses a single UDP port and UDP connection between two peers.
 Multiplexing has no effect other than breaking the concept and the security of Peernet message sequences.

+The order flag (bit 29) set for datagram messages is ignored for security reasons; the behavior whether incoming packets must be ordered or not is hardcoded to whether it is in streaming or datagram mode.